 Invite other users to your projects and assign them to different roles.

-Define languages and manage your content for multiple markets.
+Use unlimited number of languages to manage your content for multiple markets.

 Audit log and history to track when your content has been changed.

-Define which content will be published and is accessible from the API.
+Define which and when content will be published and is accessible from the API.

-Rich editors to manage the content in multiple ways, e.g. Markdown or WYSIWYG.
+Rich editors to manage the content in multiple ways, like markdown maps and html editors.

 Upload media files and link them to your content.